Tax Problems Don’t Solve Themselves.

 Larry from Utah owed $41,324 but paid only $1,516

 Advantages of working with Total Tax, Inc

-The term “Tax Relief” came from the need to address IRS and state tax liability, (debt) and compliance issues impacting US individual and business taxpayers.
+The term “Tax Relief” came from the need to address IRS and state tax liability, (unpaid balance) and compliance issues impacting US individual and business taxpayers.
 The primary sources of these issues are income and payroll taxes.
-The programs that the IRS and many states have developed to address tax debt are often complex and understanding the requirements are a barrier for most people impacted.
+The programs that the IRS and many states have developed to address tax balance are often complex and understanding the requirements are a barrier for most people impacted.
 Tax Relief refers to the programs and professional services sought by taxpayers to assist them with navigating these complex issues.

 Some key factors in choosing the right firm to help-

 The best representation has more to do with experience and performance than with the type of license.
 Tax Attorney’s can represent a taxpayer in Federal Tax Court, but the reality is that very few cases involving back taxes end up there.
 Almost all cases are resolved through the administrative process within the IRS, so it is important to find a representative that is not only knowledgeable of the Internal Revenue Manual and IRS Tax Code, but also practiced at applying the rules with the IRS.
 Being able to speak to your potential representative versus a sales person is a key part of determining your best choice.